 Backstory and Context

 As Washington DC grew in the 20th century the need to expand the market became paramount.
 Architect Snowden Ashford designed a new addition featuring the Center and North Halls.
 The addition was completed in 1908.

 Through the years customer interest waned and competition from grocery store chains took its toll.
 The city was prepared to close the Market in 1929 but enough support in protest saved it.
 It struggled following World War II and eventually was taken over by private management.
+By 1960, only two tenants remained in the market: Maryland Seafood Company and Union Meat Company; this changed three years later when 15 merchants relocated to Eastern Market after being forced to leave Center City Fish Market.

 More recently it has been a vibrant part of urban revitalization.
+In 2007, the building suffered significant damage from fire.
+Individuals and groups throughout the city agreed that it needed to rebuild not only the structure of the market, but the community it had sustained.
+As a result a public-private partnership including District government under mayor Adrian Fenty, the Eastern Market Community Advisory Committee, and the Capitol Hill Community Foundation raised funds to restore the building.
+Merchants used temporary spaces for their stalls until the market reopened in 2009.
 Today Eastern Market features a wide variety of vendors.
 Merchants offer farm-fresh produce and meats, delis, groceries, flowers, pottery, antiques and a wealth of handmade arts and crafts.
 The Market offers regular special activities while its popular North Hall also serves as a unique venue for weddings, receptions, fundraisers and other community events.

 Eastern Market DC.
 Our History, Eastern Market.
 2020.
 Accessed October 10th 2020. http://easternmarket-dc.org/our-history/.